State Transitions

 How Shares are calculated

-, holds a number of shares, S_i
+Each delegator, i, holds a number of shares, S_i.

 The number of tokens is the sum of all tokens delegated to the validator, plus the rewards, minus the slashes.